humio/issues/README.md

 This repo is for collecting issues and feature requests for [Humio](https://humio.com)

+[Click Here](https://github.com/humio/issues/issues) to go to the issue tracker.

 ## Submitting an Bug Report

 Great bug reports include as much information as possible to help reproduce the problem.